norbastic/AC.Library.Core/README.md

     );
 ```

-- Create a list of parameters and call the **GetDeviceStatus** method:
+Formulate a list of parameters and invoke the **GetDeviceStatus** method:

 ```cs
     var parameterList = new List<IParameter>()